felixjwong/protocol/README.md

 ### Computational steps

-This repository provides a Jupyter notebook file, "Tutorial.ipynb", for running all computational steps described in the protocol.
+This repository provides a Jupyter notebook file, "tutorial.ipynb", for running all computational steps described in the protocol.
 Execute each cell in this notebook in sequence, and note the dependencies on different files in this repository.

 ### Key files

 Key files are detailed as part of the protocol, but it is helpful to note the following:

 <ul>
-<li>Tutorial.ipynb: a Jupyter notebook file executing the computational steps described in the protocol using the files provided as part of this repository.</li>
+<li>tutorial.ipynb: a Jupyter notebook file executing the computational steps described in the protocol using the files provided as part of this repository.</li>
 <li>models/train.csv: A CSV file containing the SMILES strings and activity values of compounds in the training set.
 The default files provided are training sets of 2,335 compounds, which are a subset of the screening data <a href="https://www.nature.com/articles/s41586-023-06887-8">originally published in our work</a>.
 These files, one each for antibiotic activity against <i>Staphylococcus aureus</i>, cytotoxicity against HepG2 cells, cytotoxicity against human primary skeletal muscle cells, and cytotoxicity against IMR-90 cells, correspond to Supplementary Datasets 1-4 in the protocol.
 </li>
 <li>models/hyperparameters.json: A JSON file containing key hyperparameters specifying the architectures of the Chemprop models used.